KanuparthiSuvarna/NatureNest-SQL-Retail-Analytics/README.md

+# 🌿 NatureNest – SQL Retail Sales Analytics

+A portfolio-ready SQL project that simulates a retail business database and solves real-world business problems using MySQL.

+---

 ## 📌 Project Overview

-NatureNest is a MySQL-based retail sales analytics project that simulates the operations of a natural products retail business.
-The database was designed to manage customers, products, categories, memberships, orders, and order details while answering real-world business questions using SQL.
+NatureNest is a MySQL-based retail sales analytics project developed to simulate the operations of a natural products retail business.

-This project demonstrates practical SQL skills through business-driven analysis rather than simple practice queries.
+The project demonstrates practical SQL skills through database design, data management, and business analytics using real-world scenarios.

 ---

-## 🎯 Objectives
+## 🎯 Project Objectives

-- Design a relational database for a retail business.
+- Design a normalized retail database
-- Practice SQL using realistic business scenarios.
-- Analyze customer purchasing behavior.
-- Measure product and category performance.
+- Implement relationships using Primary and Foreign Keys
-- Generate business insights using SQL queries.
+- Perform business analytics using SQL
+- Solve real-world business problems
+- Build a portfolio-ready SQL project

 ---